SolSoc/maiar-dexscreener/README.md

 pnpm start
 ```

-Examples:
+## Examples:

-Without the RAG plugin:
+### Without the RAG plugin:

+Input: "What is the last name of Socrates"

+Request Example:

 ```
 curl -X POST http://localhost:3000/message \